Dinesh-kumaraswamy/IoT_1/README.md

 ## Procedure -1 is to configure wifi module

-Baud rate: It is the rate at which wifi module communicates with the computer and Wireless acess point
+Baud rate: It is the rate at which wifi module communicates with the computer using serial cable and Wireless acess point via air